Code-Institute-Submissions/my-cv-final/README.md

 3. Potential Internships:
     * This user type is similar to the first user type; they are mainly looking to find out more about my education and my skill pool as a Full Stack Developer.

+I have used Wireframe.cc to display my first ideas on the basic elements of the page.
+The basic set up has remained the same, in the work section I decided not to include snapshots as they would take too much space.
+Some of the titles have changed and, the home and about page have merged to become one.
+You can access my wireframe here: https://wireframe.cc/J59sar
 ## Features

 ### Included Features

-1. Profile Info Section: Provides a quick insight of who I am and what the user can find in my portfolio.
+1. Home Section: Provides a quick insight of who I am and what the user can find in my portfolio.

-2. Education + Experience Section: I have included a lock/unlock visual representation of which subjects I have covered and which ones are still to be learned.
+2. Education Section: I have included this section just next to the projects section in order to provide a clear flow of information to the user.
-Both Profile Info and Education + Experience Section fall under the ABOUT page on the navbar.

-3. Work Section: This section has medium snapshots of some of my projects and, for more details the user can follow the link to my GitHub page.
+3. Project Section: This section contains descriptive information about some of my projects, visual representation of what technologies I used.
+For more details the user can follow the link to my GitHub page and/or launch the live website.

 4. Contact Section: A way to contact me for further details.